 This past summer my husband and I visited Michigan for the first time and stayed in a charming little town, Boyne City.

 While visiting friends there, we learned that Ernest Hemingway’s family owned a cottage on near-by Walloon Lake.
-Unlike his home in Key West Florida, Windmere, the Michigan lake house ,is still a private home and not open to public visitors.
+Unlike his home in Key West Florida, the Michigan property is a private home and in recent years was purchased and renovated into a beautiful modern structure which still preserves the spirit of the original home, where Ernest’s mother Grace lived.
+Here is a link to an article about the new house with photos that show how beautifully the new owner has honored the Hemingway family.

 The discovery was interesting none the less, and we understand why his family enjoyed living in the area.
 The towns are old and historic, the architecture quaint , the landscaping beautifully tended, and the lakes and boats beckon even land lubbers like us.
 Here are a few photos from this recent trip, followed by a past post where I explain what I learned from visiting Hemingway’s Key West home.